agustinlare/docs/aws-cloudpratictioner.md

 ### Common uses
 * Backup and archiving
-* Data Lakes, so store data in its native format, without needing to transform or preprocess it to later consumption by tools to query, transofmr and analyze
+* Data Lakes, so store data in its native format, without needing to transform or preprocess it to later consumption by tools to query, transform and analyze
 * Content Distributions
 * Application Hosting